-2. Overall 2.50 Cumulative GPA met:
+Overall 2.50 Cumulative GPA met:

 Yes

 No

-Received National Board Exam (NBE) Exam results: Yes
+Received National Board Exam (NBE) Exam results:

+Yes

 No

 The Associate of Applied Science Degree is designed for employment purposes, and it should not be assumed that the degree or the courses in the degree can be transferred to another institution.
 While a few institutions have recently begun to accept some courses in A.A.S. programs, the general rule is that courses in the A.A.S. degree are not accepted in transfer toward bachelor's degrees.
-Students to whom transfer is important should get assurance in writing in advance from the institution to which they wish to transfer.
+Students to whom transfer is important should get assurance in writing in advance from the institution to which they wish to transfer and be aware that they may be required to complete additional lower-division courses to meet specified prerequisite course requirements for their chosen baccalaureate degree program upon Arkansas public university transfer.